BlaiseMuhirwa/gladius/design.md

         These work on top of expressions and operations and provide easy-to-use libraries.
         More discussion on builders below.
-    - ComputationGraph: Expressions are part of an implicit computation graph object.
-        Fortis currently assumes that only one computation graph will exist at a time.
+    - ComputationGraph: Expressions are part of an implicit computation graph object. gladius currently assumes that only one computation graph will exist at a time.
         From the user's perspective, we create a computation graph for each new training example.

-### Execution Flow in Fortis
+### Execution Flow in gladius
     1. Create a model object
     2. Add necessary parameters and lookup parameters to the model
     3. Create a trainer object and associate it with the model